pnp/powerplatform-samples/README.md

 ## Contributions

-These samples are direct from the feature teams, PnP core team (http://aka.ms/m365pnp) or shared by the community.
-We welcome your input on issues and suggestions for new samples.
-We do also welcome community contributions around the Microsoft Power Platform.
-If you have any questions, just let us know.
+This repository does not accept direct contributions.
+Please refer to the sample repositories listed above to see how you can contribute samples for each respective technology.

-Please have a look at the contribution guidance from each repository before submitting your pull requests, so that we can get your contribution processed as fast as possible.
+Have a look at the contribution guidance from each repository before submitting your pull requests, so that we can get your contribution processed as fast as possible.

 ## Code of Conduct
 This repository has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.